 Key Areas: access, affordability, reliability, accessibility, safety, multiple modes, sustainable public transit funding, human-centered, connecting people to where they need to go

 Before COVID-19, most people in the region drove to work.
 Many took public transportation.
 Some took public transit by choice and some took it by necessity.
-Other people biked or walked work—sometimes up and down the city staircases that workers have been using for generations.
+Other people biked or walked to work—sometimes up and down the city staircases that workers have been using for generations.
 For some people, transportation was their work.
 COVID-19 has substantially affected where we work or the work that we do.
 That change has affected how we move around the region.
-As COVID-19 continues to spread, many essential workers continue to ride public transit.
+As COVID-19 continues to spread, many essential workers and students continue to ride public transit.

 For places with limited or no public transportation options or safe places to walk, use a wheelchair, or bike, getting around can be an added stressor, affecting one’s health.
 A late bus may also mean a missed doctor’s appointment.